Gadji-M/PoolSeq_OMIcsTouch/README.md

 - -m represents the file in which the metric files of each bam file will be save after marking duplicates;
 - -p represents the path to the tool you will use to process the sorting and deduplication (in this case, picard.jar from the Picard toold).

-# Mapping and coverage statistics
+# Computing mapping and coverage statistics
 Here, i will show you how to quickly compute mapping and coverage statistics using picard tools and samtools.
 This part will use `Mapping_statistics.sh` and `Coverage_statistics.sh` shell scripts.
 How to run the command line for mapping statistics?